 Jennifer Taub is a Professor at Vermont Law School where she teaches courses in Contracts, Corporations, Securities Regulation, and White Collar Crime.
 A graduate of Yale College and Harvard Law School, prior to joining academia she was an associate general counsel at Fidelity Investments.
 Taub has researched and written extensively about the 2008 financial crisis, including the book, Other People’s Houses, which includes a chapter dispelling the top ten myths about the crisis.
 She is also the co-author of Corporate and White Collar Crime: Cases and Materials.

 The power of our movement is undeniable, but the fight is just beginning.
-On the anniversary of the historic 2017 Tax March, people from across the country will come together yet again to express their outrage at Donald Trump and Republicans in Congress for passing their tax scam bill, which cuts taxes on the rich at the expense of working families.
 If you believe America’s middle class deserves better, add your name below, and we will keep you posted on events near you.